-IP Address: Enter the IP address of the computer on your
+IP Address: Enter the IP address of the computer on

-local network that you want to allow the incoming
+your local network that you want to allow the incoming service to or select a computer from the drop-down menu and click <<.

-service to.

 Private Port/ Enter the port that you want to open next to Public Port: Private Port and Public Port.
 The private and public ports are usually the same.
 The public port is the port seen from the WAN side, and the private port is the port being used by the application on the computer within your local network.